Richard Torchia, Grrndr (2019)

 cullet, glass, first-surface mirrors, wood, metal, Lexan, DC motor, 300-watt LED lamp;

 entire work installed in museum case 8′ 3/4″ (height) x 2’ 10 3/4″ (width) x 13’ 3″ (length)

-The video stream is being captured by a camera and microphone placed inside a triangular viewing cylinder (70″ long) comprised of three self-facing, first-surface mirrors that frame a portion of a rotating, backlit drum (20″ in diameter x 8″) filled with waste glass.
+The video stream was being captured by a camera and microphone placed inside a triangular viewing cylinder (70″ long) comprised of three self-facing, first-surface mirrors that frame a portion of a rotating, backlit drum (20″ in diameter x 8″) filled with waste glass.
 (The drum is faced on the front with scratch-resistant glass and on the back with white Lexan).
-It is being rotated at 1 RPM by a motor used by the studio to activate ball mills to grind waste glass into powder as part of the recycling process.
+It was being rotated at 1 RPM by a motor used by the studio to activate ball mills to grind waste glass into powder as part of the recycling process.

-This live video stream was established to ensure that visitors to the museum who are not able to look directly through viewing aperture due to its positioning at eye level (60″ from the floor), can experience the changing patterns of the cascading, disintegrating glass via a video signal transmitted to a video monitor in the gallery.
+The live video stream was established to ensure that visitors to the museum who are not able to look directly through viewing aperture due to its positioning at eye level (60″ from the floor), can experience the changing patterns of the cascading, disintegrating glass via a video signal transmitted to a video monitor in the gallery.

 The webcam inside the mirrors registers the patterns somewhat differently from the views documented by video clips at the bottom of this page.
 This is not only because the webcam is positioned inside the mirrors but at the apex of their 30-degree angle, whereas the perspective from the viewing aperture, from which the video clips were filmed, is centered within the mirror chamber and cropped by the aperture.